craigske/kubecon2018/KubernetesIngressControllerforAutoscalingApplicationSecurity.md

 1. Agenda
     * Why k8s at Starbucks
-    * Fsast turnaround from idea to market
+    * Fast turnaround from idea to market
     * Scalable apps and processes
     * security to build, maint and audit trust
 2. Why